thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ## Templates

-From 10,000 feet, C++ templates are similar to Swift generics.
+From 10,000 feet, C++ templates are similar to Codira generics.
 However, there are multiple semantic gaps between them.

 C++ templates perform a syntactic substitution.
 Any type that supports the syntax invoked in the template is a valid template argument.
 However, we don't know exactly what syntax a type is required to support until we try to substitute that type into a template.
-Generics in Swift are constraint-based and require modular type checking.
+Generics in Codira are constraint-based and require modular type checking.

 C++ templates require instantiation at compile time.
 It is not possible to compile a template without substituting concrete types in.
-It is not specified whether Swift generics are instantiated or not, the compiler can make either choice and the user can't tell the difference.
+It is not specified whether Codira generics are instantiated or not, the compiler can make either choice and the user can't tell the difference.

 C++ templates support specialization.
-Swift generics don't allow specialization;
+Codira generics don't allow specialization;
 they provide a different mechanism (protocol requirements) to make one generic function behave differently for different types.

 C++ class templates support specialization, which allows defining completely different APIs across specializations of the same class.
-All instantiations of a generic type in Swift have the API described in the generic declaration (with type parameters substituted), plus applicable conditional extensions.
+All instantiations of a generic type in Codira have the API described in the generic declaration (with type parameters substituted), plus applicable conditional extensions.

-C++ templates support non-type template parameters, template parameters, and parameter packs (variadic generics), all of which are not supported in Swift.
+C++ templates support non-type template parameters, template parameters, and parameter packs (variadic generics), all of which are not supported in Codira.

 ### Function templates

-Since C++ uses an instantiation-based model for templates, the most obvious way to import C++ function templates in Swift is to only import full specializations as regular functions.
-However, it would be most ergonomic to import function templates as Swift generic functions.
+Since C++ uses an instantiation-based model for templates, the most obvious way to import C++ function templates in Codira is to only import full specializations as regular functions.
+However, it would be most ergonomic to import function templates as Codira generic functions.
 Let's explore both options and see how far we can go.

-### Function templates: import as Swift generic functions
+### Function templates: import as Codira generic functions

-Let's take explicit specializations out of the picture for the purposes of presenting the API in Swift.
-Since overload resolution in C++ ignores specializations of function templates, we can ignore them, too, when importing a function template into Swift.
+Let's take explicit specializations out of the picture for the purposes of presenting the API in Codira.
+Since overload resolution in C++ ignores specializations of function templates, we can ignore them, too, when importing a function template into Codira.

 ```c++
 // C++ header.